Titus van Rijn

-Titus van Rijn (22 September 1641 - 4 September 1668) was one of two children of Rembrandt Harmenszoon van Rijn who survived to adulthood, and the only such one from his wife Saskia van Uylenburgh (out of four) — the other being Cornelia, from his relationship with Hendrickje Stoffels.
+Titus van Rijn (22 September 1641 - 4 September 1668) was the son of Rembrandt Harmenszoon van Rijn and Saskia van Uylenburgh.
 He is known as a model in his father's paintings and studies, as an art-dealer but also because of a legal case.
 Titus and Rembrandt were Saskia's only heirs.

 Early life

 Rembrandt's son Titus, painted as a Franciscan monk (1660).

-Titus grew up in what is now Rembrandthuis.
-Around 1643, Geertje Dircx was hired as his caretaker and dry nurser.
-In May 1649 she and Rembrandt quarreled, probably as a consequence of Rembrandt's new relationship with Hendrickje Stoffels.
+Titus van Rijn grew up in what is now the Rembrandthuis.
+Around 1643, Geertje Dircx was hired as his caretaker and wet nurse.
+In 1649 she quarrelled with Rembrandt van Rijn, probably in connection with his relationship with Hendrickje Stoffels.

-At age 14, in 1655, a year of plague, Titus made a will at his father's insistence, making his father sole heir, shutting out his mother’s family.
-In 1656 Rembrandt “assigned” his share in the house to Titus just four weeks prior to the application for cessio bonorum.
-After Rembrandt's bankruptcy, Rembrandt lost the guardianship of his son and thus control over his actions.
-A new guardian, Louis Crayers, claimed the house in settlement of Titus’s debt.
-By February 1658, Rembrandt' house was sold at a foreclosure auction, and the family moved from Jodenbreestraat to more modest lodgings at Rozengracht.
-The authorities and his creditors were generally accommodating to Rembrandt but he could not sell anything without their knowledge.
-To get around this, Hendrickje and Titus set up a dummy corporation as art dealers in 1660, with Rembrandt who had board and lodging, to continue his artistic pursuits.
+In 1655, during a year of plague, the fourteen-year-old Titus made a will at his father’s request, naming Rembrandt as sole heir.
+One year later his half-sister Cornelia (1654-1684) became his only heir.
+In May 1656 Rembrandt transferred his share in the house to Titus shortly before applying for cessio bonorum.
+After the insolvency proceedings a guardian, Louis Crayers, was appointed to represent Titus’s interests and laid claim to the property on his behalf.
+The house was sold at foreclosure in 1658, after which the family moved from the Jodenbreestraat to more modest rented lodgings on the Rozengracht.

-In 1661, they secured a contract for a major project at the newly completed town hall.
-The resulting work, The Conspiracy of Claudius Civilis, painted outside the house, was rejected by the mayors and returned to the painter within a few weeks; the surviving fragment (in Stockholm) is only a quarter of the original.
-When Hendrickje died in July 1663 Titus assumed a more prominent role.
-In 1665 he was declared adult to handle his affairs, while Rembrandt struggled with rent arrears.
+Because Rembrandt could no longer trade independently, Titus and Hendrickje established an art dealership in 1660 through which his works were marketed, while he received board and lodging.
+In 1661 they secured a commission for the new town hall, resulting in The Conspiracy of Claudius Civilis, later rejected by the mayors.

-Titus was the largest and preferential creditor of his father, meaning that, if Rembrandt went insolvent, Titus became the first person to be paid off, before any other creditors could step in.
-In 1662 one of Rembrandt's creditors went to the High Court as he didn't accept Titus had to be paid first.
+After Hendrickje’s death in 1663 Titus assumed a more prominent role in managing family affairs and, in 1665, was declared of age.
+As Rembrandt’s principal creditor he held first claim in the event of further insolvency, a position confirmed in subsequent legal disputes before the High Court.
+If Rembrandt went insolvent, Titus became the first person to be paid off, before any other creditors could step in.

+In 1662 Isaac van Hertsbeeck, one of Rembrandt's creditors, went to the High Court as he didn't accept Titus had to be paid first.
 Isaac van Hertsbeeck lost twice and had to pay back the money he had already received to Titus, which he did in 1668.
 In the end it was especially Cornelis Jan Witsen who profited from the sale at the expense of Titus.